madelinegarrett/Lab-7-StatisticalSloths/README.md

 * One of the data analysis techniques I used was the separate function.
 I used this to separate the date from one column with the day, month, and year all included to three columns, one for each value.
 I then used mutate to split the months and their values into the seasons using the technique I described above in my answer.
 Then I grouped by the season and mutated a new column that showed the total usage per season.
 I did much of the same to find the values per month only I did not mutate a column for season.
 I used bar graphs to display my results visually.
 I used the fill to change the color of the bar for each season/month and changed the plot and axes titles to more clearly display what they represent.
 For the season graph, I hid the legend as it was redundant.
 For the month graph, I removed the x axis ticks and text and moved the legend to the bottom and changed the legend labels to the corresponding months.

 ### Zandy's Question: How much more or how much less power is consumed between the different seasons in a year and does that posiible extra consumption or less consumption lead to wasted power and or money?
+Answwer: This household in France was very efficient in their energy consumption.
+While a typical household wastes about 30% of the energy they use, this household uses 35.4% less energy than a typical household and so yearly saves about $902 on their energy consumption which is far less than a typical household.
 ```{r}
 power <- read.table("file:///C:/Users/zandy/Downloads/household_power_consumption/household_power_consumption.txt", sep=";", header=T, na.strings=c("NA", "", "?"), stringsAsFactors = FALSE) %>%
   separate(Time, into = c("Hour", "Minute", "Second"), sep = ":") %>%